Moraine Lake vs Lake Louise: Which Banff Lake Should You Visit?

 Moraine Lake Lodging

 There is only one lodge at Moraine Lake, the Moraine Lake Lodge.
 It is one of the most exclusive places to stay in Banff, and its high rates reflect that.
-As Moraine Lake is only open during the summer months, the Moraine Lake Lodge has a short operating timeline.
+As Moraine Lake Road is only open during the summer months, the Moraine Lake Lodge has a short operating timeline.

 There are few rooms and high demand, so it’s well worth it to book Moraine Lake Lodge well in advance.
 Expect rates to fetch well above $1000 per night in the summer.
 On the flip side, guests get a free canoe rental and easy access to parking at Moraine Lake with the room rate.